oscarlai1998/tp/docs/team/fupernova.md

 I helped to edit non-feature specific portions of the UG and DG such as the introduction and the content pages for both.

 I also helped to review my teammates' code, in particular look out for the reasons for failed gradle builds.

+When we started with logging, I configured `.gitignore` to ignore all local logging files.

 After the PE dry run, I also helped to tag issues found and assign issues to myself and teammates.